Healthdirect Free Australian health advice you can count on.

 How much folate do I need?

-Everyone needs folate, but the amount you need changes depending on your age and other factors.
+Everyone needs folate, but the amount you need changes depending on your age.
+The Australian Government suggests the following folate intakes.

 What happens if I don’t get enough folate?

-Folate deficiency (not getting adequate folate) is one of the most common vitamin deficiencies in Australia.
-The main risks are having a baby with a neural tube defect (if you’re pregnant), and developing a condition called folate deficiency anaemia.
+Folate deficiency (when you don't get enough folate) is one of the most common vitamin deficiencies in Australia.
+The people who are most at risk of folate deficiency are:

-If you have this type of anaemia, your body makes red blood cells that are larger than normal and which don't work properly.
-People most at risk include pregnant women, the elderly, people who drink excessive amounts of alcohol, those who take certain medications.
+With this type of anaemia, your body makes red blood cells that are larger than normal and don't work properly.

 You can have your folate levels checked by having a blood test.
 If you have folate deficiency, you will probably need to take folic acid tablets for a few months.